mlundela/mlundela.github.io/cv.md

 ***

-### Woo (2013 - )
+### Gode Vibrasjoner AS (2013 - )
 One of two founders, and lead developer of the social networking app [Woo][woo].

-Developing backend system using the Play Framework, and mobile apps for iOS and Android in Cordova + AngularJS.
+Developing backend system using the Play Framework, and mobile apps for iOS and Android in Cordova, AngularJS and Ionic Framework.

 ### Freelancer (2013 - )
 Created [NordicNeuroLab's][nnl] new websites.